PeterOlsen1/pte/README.md

 TODO:
 * Undos
   * Finish undos
-  * Need to assign the result of an undo to the editor. make method in editor object?
 * Figure out suitable keybinds (or at least some that suffice) (especially for mac)
 * Selection (SHIFT + DIRECTION would be nice, CTRL + SHIFT for line select in that direction?) (didn't work. ctrl + shift modifiers weird?)
   * When selected, hit right to put cursor at end, same with left